DaneshVerma/URL-Shortner-website/README.md

 ```
  node index.js
 ```
-you  will in your terminal an output saying
+in your terminal you will see an output saying
 server running on port :3000

-now dont close the terminal
+now don't close the terminal
 open your browser and go to:  http://localhost:3000/ Here you can see the site.